ElieOmatuku97/cineast_android/README.md

  On completion of the above steps, the app will be able to pick up your TMDb API KEY.

-## Clean Architecture Boilerplate
+## Clean Architecture
 This Application makes use of clean Architecture, hence the project is divided into the following packages:

-- Cache
+- `Cache module`: uses [Room ORM](https://developer.android.com/training/data-storage/room) and [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) (to be updated in the future, to use [DataStore](https://developer.android.com/topic/libraries/architecture/datastore)) to store data locally.
-- Data
+- `Remote module`: uses [Retrofit](https://square.github.io/retrofit/) and [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) to make api calls.
-- Domain
+- `Data module`: an intermediate layer between the `Cache module`/`Remote module` and the `Domain module`.
-- Remote
+- `Domain module`: nuclear module of the app, contains business logic and is written in [Kotlin](https://kotlinlang.org/).
+It doesn't have any external dependencies.
-- Presentation
+- `Presentation module` : uses [JetPack Compose](https://developer.android.com/jetpack/compose) to build different UI components with [Material 3 design system](https://developer.android.com/jetpack/compose/designsystems/material3).

 For more details on Clean Architecture, check out the following links: